masson-group-ohiouniversity/Equilibrist/README.md

    ```
 6. Activate it:
    ```
-   conda activate equinix
+   conda activate Equilibrist
    ```

 ### Option B: pip

 Best if you already have Python 3.10+ installed.

-1. Download the Equinix folder
+1. Download the Equilibrist folder
-2. Open a terminal and navigate to the Equinix folder:
+2. Open a terminal and navigate to the Equilibrist folder:
    ```
-   cd path/to/Equinix
+   cd path/to/Equilibrist
    ```
 3. Install dependencies (once):
    ```